deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates how HART combines discrete tokens representing the overall image structure with continuous residual tokens representing fine details, which are modeled by a residual diffusion model.
+> 🔼 The figure shows how HART combines discrete tokens representing the overall image structure with continuous residual tokens representing fine details, using a hybrid tokenizer and residual diffusion.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: HART synergizes discrete and continuous tokens.
-The discrete tokens capture the overall image structure, while the fine details (e.g., eyes, eyebrows and hair) are reflected in the residual tokens, which is modeled by residual diffusion (introduced in Section 3.2).
+The discrete tokens capture the overall image structure, while the fine details (e.g. eyes, eyebrows and hair) are reflected in the residual tokens, which is modeled by residual diffusion (introduced in Section 3.2).
 > </details>

 ![](figures/figures_4_1.png)

-> 🔼 The figure shows how HART uses discrete tokens to capture the overall image structure and residual tokens to model fine details, combining autoregressive and diffusion models.
+> 🔼 The figure shows how HART uses both discrete tokens for the overall image structure and continuous residual tokens for fine details, which are modeled by a residual diffusion module.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: HART synergizes discrete and continuous tokens.
 The discrete tokens capture the overall image structure, while the fine details (e.g., eyes, eyebrows and hair) are reflected in the residual tokens, which is modeled by residual diffusion (introduced in Section 3.2).